Souvenir: The Singles 2004–2012

 Souvenir: The Singles 2004–2012 is a compilation album by the English indie rock band Kaiser Chiefs.
-The album features almost all of the singles released by the band from 2004 to 2012 (minus "Sink That Ship", a double A-Side), as well as a new track titled "Listen to Your Head" and the previously unreleased "On The Run".
+The album features almost all of the singles released by the band from 2004 to 2012 (minus "Sink That Ship", a double A-Side), as well as a new track titled "Listen to Your Head" (which would be the band's last single with original drummer Nick Hodgson before his departure from the band in December 2012) and the previously unreleased "On The Run".
 It was released in the UK on 4 June 2012.
 The version of 'You Can Have It All' on this compilation is the 'light orchestral' version previously only available on the song's exclusive 7-inch single, despite not being labelled as such on the packaging.

 The album art was created by Hitchin-based photo-realist artist Sarah Graham, using oil paints.